geode-sdk/docs/fields.md

 };
 ```

-This would work, however, you may notice the counter never resets back down to 0, and that the same value is shared with the second player.
+This would work, however, it isn't ideal.
+You may notice that the counter never resets back down to 0, and that the same value is shared with all instances of PlayerObject.

-Geode provides a solution: `field_t`
+Geode provides a solution to this problem: `field_t`. `field_t` helps provide instance variables to modified classes.
+Take a look at an example:

 ```cpp
 class $modify(PlayerObject) {